nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Below is a list of items that should be addressed when running a node in production:

-- TLS
+- Reverse proxy
    - Use a proxy in front of the node which terminates TLS
+   - Make sure the reverse proxy sends the ``X-Forwarded-For`` header to log correct IP addresses
 - Key Management
    - Have a scheduled key rotation procedure
 - Backup Management
-   - Make sure data is backed up
+   - Make sure data is backed up (data stored in SQL and private keys)
    - Have a tested backup/restore procedure
 - Configuration
    - Make sure ``strictmode`` is enabled (default)